kiboschool/course-pm-and-design/src/lessons/more-ui-design.md

 ## Introduction

-Intro text goes here
+*[Insert video by the instructor introducing the main topics of the week and giving a short explanation of the week’s assessment.]*

 ## **Learning Outcomes**

-After completing this lesson, you will:

-- Be able to design for Android and iOS mobile platforms
+- Design for Android and iOS mobile platforms
 - Understand the differences between designing for Android and iOS platforms
-- Be able to design for the web
-- Be able to create responsive web designs at different breakpoints
+- Design for the web and create responsive web designs at different breakpoints
-- Understand what design systems are and why they’re important
+- Articulate the use of and importance of design systems
-- Understand what accessibility in UI design is and why it’s important
+- Describe the tactics of and importance of accessiblity in UI design

 ## Sections